 However, they highlighted the new "Liveable Neighbourhoods" funding through which they might encourage more cycling (and walking).
-They added that there was no upper limit to this funding, which constituted a real opportunity for encouraging healthier and more sustainable transport choices.
+They added that there was technically no upper limit to this funding but TfL are looking at no more than £10m for any one scheme, which constituted a real opportunity for encouraging healthier and more sustainable transport choices.